 Once you’ve figured out the case study components you want to use, then it’s time to dig into the elements of a case study template.
 Done well, strong case study layout and design will:

 - increase readability by providing breaks for the eyes and mind

 - use visuals to explain processes or impacts

 Carefully applied color, headers, subheads, bolded text and bulleted lists should be part of every case study.
-Here are a few other case study layout and design elements to consider—you should include at least some of these:
+Here are 6 other case study layout elements to consider—you should include at least some of these:

 Highlight your amazing testimonials.
 You’re sharing a customer’s story—what’s more effective than letting them tell it themselves?
 A great quote is a credible third-party review of what you do.
 Showcase it!

 Select the best sound bites from your interview to use as callouts or pull quotes.
 They should be informative and substantial, but not more than a sentence or two.
 Don’t be afraid to splice together two fragments into one killer quote (but make sure you run the final version by the interviewee).
 Include attribution with all quotes.

 You can also use key statistics or benefits for callouts.
 Treat them as you would a great quote: use different colors, fonts and type sizes to make the callout stand out from the body text.